 All hearings will be scheduled in the assigned division except when a petition for a temporary ex parte risk protection order is reviewed by the duty judge.
 In accordance with section 790.401(4)(d), Florida Statutes, a hearing on a petition for a temporary ex parte risk protection order will be conducted in person or by telephone on the day the temporary ex parte petition is filed or on the next business day immediately following the day the petition is filed.

 In accordance with section 790.401(3)(a), Florida Statutes, upon the filing of a petition for (final) risk protection order, a hearing will be held no later than 14 days after the date the order setting a hearing is entered.

-Attorney for the Risk Protection Order in Hillsborough County, FL
+Attorney for the RPO in Hillsborough County, FL

 Our offices are conveniently located in downtown Tampa, just a few blocks from the courthouse.
 We have a second office in New Port Richey, right across from the West Pasco County Judicial Center courthouse.

 Contact us for a free consultation to discuss the newest type of protective order known as the risk protection order.

 The provisions of this new statute are vague and overbroad.
 We can help you raise the proper challenges to the constitutionality of the statute both on its face and as applied to the particular facts of your case.